-Kraymr Grenke is currently the Economic Development Officer for the Wabun Tribal Council.
-Kraymr studied Commerce at Laurentian University and The University of Western Ontario.
+Kraymr Grenke is currently the Senior Business Consultant for the Commerce Management Group.
+Previously he served as Economic Development Officer for the Wabun Tribal Council and a Staff Accountant for Baker Tilly SNT LLP.
+Kraymr studied at Laurentian University and The University of Western Ontario.

 As a Board Member of the Timmins Chamber of Commerce, Kraymr actively contributes to the Governance Regulation and Policy Review and Municipal Affairs Committees.